 Japan unveiled revolutionary new banknotes in 2024 featuring three-dimensional holographic portraits that appear to turn and follow your gaze.
-These cutting-edge security features set new global standards—and created new challenges for collectors distinguishing genuine notes from increasingly sophisticated counterfeits.
+These cutting-edge security features set new global standards—and created new challenges for collectors distinguishing genuine notes from counterfeits.

 Japan’s 2024 Currency Revolution